 Democratic Republic of Congo (DRC) declared their tenth outbreak of Ebola in 40 years on 1 August 2018.
 The outbreak is centred in the northeast of the country, in North Kivu and Ituri provinces; cases have also been reported in South Kivu.
 With the number of cases having surpassed 3,000, it is now by far the country's largest-ever Ebola outbreak.
 It is also the second-biggest Ebola epidemic ever recorded, behind the West Africa outbreak of 2014-2016.

 During the first eight months of the epidemic, until March 2019, more than 1,000 cases of Ebola were reported in the affected region.
 However, between April and June 2019, this number doubled, with a further 1,000 new cases reported in just those three months.
 Between early June and the beginning of August, the number of new cases notified per week was high, and averaged between 75 and 100 each week; since August, this rate has been slowly declining.
 Just 70 cases were identified throughout all of October.
-Although remaining comparatively low, this figure has fluctuated throughout the end of 2019 into early 2020; in December, cases sharply rose from 11 cases reported per week to 24 cases the following week, before stabilising back down to 14 cases per week by the end of the year.
+Although remaining comparatively low, this figure fluctuated throughout the end of 2019 into early 2020.

-New Ebola patients are confirmed and isolated with an average delay of five days after showing symptoms, during which time they are both infectious to others and miss the benefit of receiving early treatments with a higher chance of survival.
+At the peak of the outbreak, identifying and monitoring contacts was a significant challenge, with 40 per cent of new Ebola cases having never registered as contacts.
+Reasons include the movement of people (such as in the case of motorbike taxi drivers), to downright fear in some communities which hinders engagement.
+In addition, new Ebola patients were confirmed and isolated with an average delay of five days after showing symptoms, during which time they were both infectious to others and missed the benefit of receiving early treatments with a higher chance of survival.

 On 11 June 2019, Uganda announced that three people had been positively diagnosed with Ebola, the first cross-border cases since the outbreak began.
 After several weeks with no recorded cases, the Ugandan government announced a new case on 29 August; the patient, a young girl, sadly died.